 Whether you want to encourage your child to read, give them a fun quiet-time activity, or help them pursue an interest, children's magazines can be just the ticket.
-Buying magazines for your kids can add up quickly, though, so it's important to know what free options are available.
+Buying magazines for your kids can add up quickly, so it's important to know what free options are available.

-Free Print Children's Magazines
+Free Print Magazines for Children

 Kids' Guide to Helping Animals

 The Kids' Guide to Helping Animals is a free, one-issue magazine from PETA Kids.
 It includes information about conservation, buying cruelty-free products, and animal-friendly field trips.
 Kids who are interested in cooking, nature, and animals will love the free stickers, fun facts, and recipes.

 Kids who love LEGOs, are creative, or just like popular shows, movies, and characters will love LEGO Life Magazine.
 You can sign up online to get four issues per year geared toward kids ages 5 to 9.
 Fun features include comic strips with your favorite LEGO characters like LEGO Ninjago, games and activities you can complete on the pages, and pictures of cool LEGO creations by kids from all around the world.
 Preview the magazine for free by clicking the link on the LEGO Life Magazine signup page.

 As the world looks to reduce waste and protect the environment, many print magazines are switching to online-only, or digital issues.
 This means you can find tons more free online magazines than print magazines for kids.

 Highlights Magazine is one of the most iconic magazines for kids ages 6 to 12.
 Head to the App Store to get one full free issue when you download the free app.
 This Highlights Digital Magazine welcome issue features all the same fun you're used to in their print magazines including stories and poems, crafts and recipes, and puzzles.